What is a Comparison Rate?

 Why is a comparison rate helpful?

-The comparison rate is helpful as it gives you a clearer indication of the actual costs of the loan.
+The comparison rate is helpful as it gives you, the consumer, a clearer indication of the actual costs of the loan.
 This helps you to more easily compare loan products from different financial institutions.

 What does a comparison rate include?

 The comparison rate reflects the actual annual interest rate, together with the loan amount, the term of the loan and the required repayments.
-It also includes other fees and charges associated with taking out the loan.
+It also includes many of the fees and charges associated with taking out the loan.
 This may include things such as establishment or set up fees, annual or ongoing fees, valuation and mortgage documentation fees and settlement fees.

-In the case of a loan with a fixed rate period, it will also include the revert or ‘roll out’ rate of the loan after the fixed period expires.
+As well as factoring in fees and charges, a comparison rate may also be calculated using any discounted introductory rate (often called a Honeymoon rate) or in the case of a loan with a fixed rate period, it will include the revert or ‘roll out’ rate of the loan after the fixed period expires.

 What is not included?